-Life groups can do all these things and more.
-This is practically true, especially when we consider the current social dilemma caused by the pandemic.
-Life groups are more than “just” a Bible study, although they provide the opportunity to study God’s word.
+Life Groups can do all these things and more.
+Life Groups are more than “just” a Bible study, although they provide the opportunity to study God’s word.
 They are more than a prayer group, although they can provide a “bridge line” to God’s throne room.
 More than just a fellowship time or social hour, small groups can serve as the foundation for deep, truly life-changing relationships.
 Healthy groups have the potential to serve as a microcosm of the church family, in its purest form: a safe place where people can encounter God and find the resources and relationships to nurture their spiritual growth.
 “Successful” small group ministries—the kind that change lives— are clear about their purposes and intentional about their programs yet remain focused on people.
 Having a small group program does not automatically equate to changed lives.
 Relationships cannot be institutionalized.
 Growth cannot be manufactured.
-All leadership with-in our Life groups will NOT function alone.
-Constant training and equipping will be provided through out the year for all those willing to serve in any capacity within our Life Groups.
+All leadership within our Life Groups will NOT function alone.
+Constant training and equipping will be provided throughout the year for all those willing to serve in any capacity within our Life Groups.

 We solicit your prayers for our Life Group Ministry and encourage you to seriously seek an opportunity to become a part of one of them.